Fall Senior Seminar Schedule and Deadlines

 (Experimental and Grant proposal)

-Experimental & Grant Proposal theses: By October 10, students must meet with their thesis advisor to receive feedback on their thesis progress (see Mid-Semester Evaluation Form at the end of this document).
+Experimental & Grant Proposal theses: By October 10, students must meet with their thesis advisor to receive feedback on their thesis progress.
 If the student is not meeting the requirements for the Molecular Biology thesis, they will have until the end of the semester to remedy the concerns outlined in the evaluation.

-Week 10 Discussion (Thursday, October 30): Sharing Progress on Literature Review Outlines.
+Week 10 Discussion (Thursday, October 29): Draft of Literature Review Outlines

 Students will informally present their progress on their project by sharing a draft of their Literature Review Outline with each other in small groups.
-This feedback will help thesis authors review and revise their outline before formally submitting it at 11:59 pm on Friday October 31.
-Students should complete Unit 4 (found in the Write Your Lit Review section in Canvas) before this discussion.
+This feedback will help thesis authors review and revise their outline before formally submitting it at 11:59 pm on Friday October 30.

 Thesis authors submit a complete draft of their Literature Review, which will then be read by two of their classmates, who will provide feedback.
 This process is meant to give feedback such that a thesis author can review and make edits to their Literature Review before submitting it for formal evaluation.
 While this draft will not be formally assessed, it is respectful and appropriate to submit a draft of your Literature Review that is in a fairly complete state - that is, it is worth your classmate’s time and energy to read it and give you feedback.

-Submit your feedback on the Literature Reviews written by two of your Peers (Thursday, November 20)
+Submit Your Feedback on the Literature Reviews Written by Two of Your Peers (Thursday, November 19)

 The Thesis Coordinator (Prof Negritto) will assign you two classmates and will email the Literature Review drafts to you by 11:59 pm on November 13.
-Read these reviews and submit a document containing your thoughtful feedback to Feedback on Literature Review Assignment on the Canvas site by November 20.
-Prof Negritto will distribute your feedback to your peers.
-Guidelines for how to give effective feedback can be found in Unit 7 on Canvas.
+Read these reviews and submit a document containing your thoughtful feedback.

-Submit your Final Fall Semester Progress Report (Wednesday, December 3)
+Submit Your Final Fall Semester Progress Report (Wednesday, December 2)

 This document includes the literature review that includes revisions based on feedback received, with one additional section:

-• For grant proposal theses: list of Specific Aims with brief explanation (see examples in Canvas Resources folder – Liu Specific Aims and Sazinsky Specific Aims)
+- For grant proposal theses: list of Specific Aims with brief explanation.

 Consult with your primary thesis advisor on expectations for this final section.